-Early Dismissal and Sign-out
+Early Dismissal and Sign Out

-Students must have parental consent to leave campus during traditional school hours.
-Students who depart campus and are not returning for the remainder of the school day must sign out in the appropriate school office.
-Students who depart AND return to campus during the traditional school day MUST present a doctor's note when they sign back in.
-Parent and administration approval must be given to a student at signout who plans to return to school without a note from a doctor.
-Signing out earlier than 20 minutes before the class ends may be counted as an absence for that class.
+Students must have permission from a parent to depart campus during school hours.
+Students who depart campus and do not return for the remainder of the school day must sign out in the appropriate school office.
+Missing more than 20 minutes in a class may be counted as an absence for that class.